denten-books/plain-text/main.md

 of type, automation, and remote control required specialized training.
 With the advent of the automated telegraph, content meant for people was now being intermixed with machine-controlling code.
-To combat mutual unintelligibility, Goldberg imagines using cards that are perforated in the shape of letters.
-In his system the letters there
+To combat mutual unintelligibility, Goldberg imagines using cards, perforated in the shape of the English alphabet.
+Besides carying (human-readable) content, the perforations do "double duty" to mechanichally manipulate the machines "blocks," "handles," "terminal blades," and "plungers."
+Goldberg's telegraph is one of the earliest plain text machines I could find: a device where the unit of information meant for a human coincides with machine control code.

 Baudot code.
 Control characters.

+ASCII.

+HTML.
+Microsoft Word.

 Friden FlexoWriter separates key strokes. > IBM MT/ST.